ivanmartinez4/Albor/README.md

 -Defeat wild Pokémon gives you items (AgustinGDLV).

+-Better reflection system (Ghoulslash).

+-Set style is forced.

+-The interactions in the PokeCénter are speed up.

+-Shuckle makes juice (AsparagusEduardo).

 -Wild Pokémon have been increased (in number and level).
 More variety from the beginning is the goal.

 -Bag expansion.